DiscordBM/DiscordBM/README.md

     .guardSuccess() /// Throw an error if not successful

-/// Use the events-stream later since the for-loop blocks the function let eventsStream = await bot.makeEventsStream() for await event in eventsStream {
+/// Use the events-stream later since the for-loop blocks the function for await event in await bot.events {
     EventHandler(event: event, client: bot.client).handle()
 }
 ```